josemcorderoc/occrp-document-classifier-ui/README.md

 - design bar chart (probabilites in %, center bar chart)
 - expand/collapse table has to be layouted (paddings) and is buggy at the moment, first time it doesn't collapse.
 When closed it should only read Expand, otherwise Collapse.
 - result section should not be displayed in the beginning
-- probably add DSSG logo at the bottom
+- ~~probably add DSSG logo at the bottom~~
 - add attribution (sources) of images everywhere, below the images or in the Imprint. links are in the css file
-- for contacting maybe adding a contact formular? or give out our e-mails, but then need some spam protection
+- contact: maybe adding a contact formular? or give out our e-mails, but then might need some spam protection

-### Hosting !
-- AWS
-- Heroku
-- Google Cloud
-- Azure
-- RedHat

-### Parameters to compare:
-- Memory usage (RAM)
-- Docker image size
-- Disk usage (only models?)